 The Postgraduate Research Service will review the application and confirm within 10 working days whether the appeal has been rejected or upheld.
 Applicants should note that if the appeal has been rejected on academic grounds they cannot appeal the decision.

-The following procedure exists in order that applicants rejected by the University can challenge an admissions decision if they have reason to believe that the decision was subject to procedural irregularity, prejudice or bias, or that extenuating circumstances should be, and have not already been, taken into account.
+The following procedure exists in order that applicants rejected by the University can challenge an admissions decision if they have reason to believe that the decision was subject to procedural irregularity, prejudice or bias, or that exceptional circumstances should be, and have not already been, taken into account.
 The challenge would be dealt with as a form of complaint.

 The Appeals and Complaints Procedure cannot be used where our decision resulted from: